openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 = 🌟 Custom Posts Support =
 In the Pro version, if you use plugins that provide custom posts, organize the custom posts using folders.
 Simply enable the support for folders for your custom post, and you are all set to use folders with your custom post!
 For example: Use this feature for WooCommerce products, orders, coupons and more!

-= 👋 Import existing Folders =
+= 👋 Import and export existing Folders =
 Import folders data from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, WP Media Folder, HappyFiles (Happy Files), and Mediamatic.
 Have you been using FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, or WP Media Folder, and are you considering switching to Folders.
 Import all existing folders created with any of these plug-ins so that you don’t have to sort all your files and folders all over again.
 Our intelligent folder detection capability can alert you when it detects any previous folder structure from any of these existing plugins.
+You can also export Folders.

 = 💻 Here Are Some Use Cases =